klojang4j/klojang-templates/README.md

 ## Escaping

 _Klojang Templates_ is not tied to any particular output format.
-There is no reason why you couldn't use _Klojang Templates_ to write SQL or JSON templates, for example However, it does provide some extra help in case you are writing HTML templates.
+There is no reason why you couldn't use _Klojang Templates_ to write SQL or JSON templates for example.
+However, it does provide some extra help in case you are writing HTML templates.

 ```html